AROA-DEV/Automator/Assets/README.md

 # Assets
-These are the some of the automation's and code testing m doing for posible implementations
+These are the some of the automation's and code testing we doing for posible implementations